swachcha/CSE422_project/README.md

 # CSE422_project
-This was a group project of two, for one of my Artificial Intelligence course(CSE422).
+This was a group project of two, for my Artificial Intelligence course(CSE422).